WoodyDark/lightweight-charts/BUILDING.md

 - `npm run tsc` - compiles the source code only (excluding tests)
 - `npm run tsc-watch` - runs the TypeScript compiler in the watch mode for source code (same as `tsc`, but in the watch mode)
-- `npm run tsc-verify` - compiles everything (source code and tests) with composite projects config to ensure that no invalid imports or cyclic deps are found

 ## Bundling

 - `npm run rollup` - runs Rollup to bundle code